Cannibalism: Sexual cannibalism

 Sexual dimorphism has been theorised to have arisen from sexual selection as smaller males were captured more easily than larger males; however, it is also possible that sexual cannibalism only occurs due to the difference in size between male and females.
 Data comparing female and male spider body length shows that there is little support for the prior theory as there is not much correlation between body size and the presence of sexual cannibalism.
 Not all species of spiders which partake in sexual cannibalism exhibit size dimorphism.

-The avoidance of sexual cannibalism is present in males of certain species to increase their rate of survival, whereby the male uses cautionary methods to lower the risk of his consumption.
+The avoidance of sexual cannibalism is present in males of certain species to increase their rate of survival, as they uses cautionary methods to lower the risk of his consumption.
 Male orb weaving spiders would often wait for females to moult or to finish eating before attempting to initiate mating, as the females are less likely to attack.
 Males which are vulnerable to post-copulation consumption may gather mating thread to generate a mechanical tension which they could use to spring away after insemination, while other spiders such as the crab spider may tangle the female's legs in webs to reduce the risk of the female capturing him.
-Male choice is common in mantids whereby males were observed to choose fatter females due to the reduced risk of attack and were more hesitant to approach starved females.
+Male choice is common in mantids, with males preferring fatter females because they pose a lower risk of attack and hesitating to approach starved females.